-This meant scientists realised they needed to start organising living things in a different way.
+This meant that scientists realised they needed to start organising living things in a different way.

-It seems like lots of Carls have an interest in biology, because, in the 1990s, Carl Woese classified beings using a ‘three-domain system’, which uses 3 groups called domains as headings:
+It seems like lots of Carls have an interest in biology, because, in the 1990's, Carl Woese classified beings using a ‘three-domain system’, which used three groups called domains as headings:

 Archaea (primitive bacteria)